Epidemiology of leprosy: United Kingdom

 The last confirmed case of Leprosy being transmitted within the UK was in 1953.
-Between 2003 & 2012, an average of 139 cases/year of leprosy were diagnosed (& notified) in the UK, none of which are believed to have been acquired within the UK.
+Between 2003 & 2012, an average of 139 cases/year of leprosy were diagnosed (and notified) in the UK, none of which are believed to have been acquired within the UK.
 The UK's national referral service for leprosy is run by Prof. Diana Lockwood, the UK's only Leprologist, at the Hospital for Tropical Diseases, London.

 Malta

 The first documented case of leprosy (erga corpore morbi leprae) in Malta in a Gozitan woman (Garita Xejbais) was in 1492 but it is certain that it was present on the island before this time.
 The next recorded case was in 1630 in a Dominican friar.
 A report in 1687 recorded five cases.
 A further three cases were reported in 1808.
 Between 1839 and 1858 an additional seven cases were recorded.
-In 1890 a population survey recorded a total of 69 cases.
+In 1890, a population survey recorded a total of 69 cases.
 A later survey in 1957 identified 151 people infected with leprosy.

-In June 1972 an eradication programme was started.
+In June 1972, an eradication programme was started.
 The project was based on the work of Enno Freerksen, Director of the Borsal Institute in Hamburg.
-Dr Freerksen's earlier trial had used rifampacin, izoniazid, dapsone and prothionamide.
-The Malta project used rifampacin, dapsone and clofamazine.
+Dr Freerksen's earlier trial had used rifampicin, izoniazid, dapsone and prothionamide.
+The Malta project used rifampicin, dapsone and clofamazine.
 The project formally concluded in 1999 having treated about 300 patients.

 Romania

 The last leper colony in Europe is at Tichileşti, Romania.
-Until 1991 patients were not allowed to leave the colony.
+Until 1991, patients were not allowed to leave the colony.
 At this colony patients get food, a place to sleep, clothes and medical attention.
 Some live in long pavilions and others in houses with vegetable and flower gardens.
 There are two churches in the colony – Orthodox and Baptist – and a farm where the colony grows its own corn.